cfdp/cfdp.dk/wp-content/plugins/adminimize/readme.txt

 1. Settings area in WP 4.5-alpha

 == Changelog ==
+= 1.10.5 (2016-06-28) =
+* Fix PHP Warning
+* Fix check for active usage of Link Manager
+* Fix menu var type, if is object.
+* Check for multiple roles on Menu Settings, that it works only, if the option is still active on each role of this user.

+= 1.10.4 (2016-06-03) =
+* Add support for multiple roles to remove the Admin Bar via global options.
+* Add support for multiple roles to remove the Admin Bar Back end items.
+* Add also this support for Front End Admin Bar items.
+* Multiple roles supported now on "Menu Options", "Global Options", "Admin Bar Back end options" and "Admin Bar Front end options".

+= 1.10.3 (2016-05-11) =
+* Fix exclude of set new Admin Bar on settings page of Adminimize.
+* Fix check for settings page.
+* Fix colors on raw, column of the settings page.
+* Add buffering for debug helper in the console.
+* Fix caching for Dashboard Widget options.

 = 1.10.2 (2016-03-10) =
 * Add possibility for custom menu slugs, especially for Plugins, Themes, there add different slug for different roles.
 * Add the possibility to use the WP object cache for settings, if the webspace support this, like Memcached, APC.